 A clean air strategy is to be put in place, which will help local authorities with the transition with the council being awarded funds from the treasury.

-The current Environmental Secretary, Michael Gove, has actioned a policy with the confidence that this will reduce the damage to the environment but is unknown what type of arrangement that will be put in place for scrapping cars.
+The current Environmental Secretary, Michael Gove, has actioned a policy with the confidence that this will reduce the damage to the environment but is unknown what type of arrangement will be put in place for scrapping cars.

 The UK will not be alone as France announced a similar initiative two weeks before.